ReliQ/Eurg/README.md

 - Rename "Grue-master" folder to "Grue" (Notice the uppercase "G")
 - In Sentora set the theme and away you go!

-**If you decide to use this theme, be sure to rename "grue-master" to "Grue" otherwise the login screen will be a blank page. ;)**
+**If you decide to use this theme, be sure to rename "eurg-master" to "Eurg" otherwise the login screen will be a blank page. ;)**